dckms/system-architecture/emacsway/it/sdlc/models/agile/analysis/concerns/balancing-business-technical-concerns.rst

     I measure a Product Owner by how much revenue they deliver per "point" of effort."

     -- "Scrum: The Art of Doing Twice the Work in Half the Time" by Jeffrey Sutherland

 ..

+    📝 "The Product Owner is responsible for maximizing return on investment (ROI) by identifying product features, translating these into a prioritized feature list, deciding which should be at the top of the list for the next Sprint, and continually re-prioritizing and refining the list.

+    The Product Owner has profit and loss responsibility for the product, assuming it is a commercial product.
+    In the case of an internal application, the Product Owner is not responsible for ROI in the sense of a commercial product (that will generate revenue), but they are still responsible for maximizing ROI in the sense of choosing – each Sprint – the highest-business-value lowest-cost items."

+    -- "Jeff Sutherland's Scrum Handbook" by Jeff Sutherland

+..